 Kape Igso.
 Cool!
 Your igso is the son or daughter of your godmother/godfather.

-Second floor of the cafe.
+Check out the second floor of the cafe.

 Gorgeous view of Cebu City.
 Wow!